kairias97/NewsApp/Readme.md

 # News App

 Hi!
-This project consists in a client side app built using Angular.JS and connected to a backend API built with C# and ASP.NET Core, EF Code First and SQLite.
+This project consists in a client side app built using Angular.JS version 1.6.9 and connected to a backend API built with C# and ASP.NET Core, EF Code First and SQLite.

 # Prerequisites